 Article top media content

-The Turkish Football Federation (TFF) has an aim to reach its highest point by 2023 – the centenary of the country.
+The Turkish Football Federation (TFF) has been working towards hitting certain milestones in 2023 – the centenary of the country.

 Specifically, the TFF want to ensure they are a best-in-class performer in the technology field, giving football fans new opportunities on their digital platforms and continuing to upgrade its sponsorship model.
 The federation has been working closely with the country's clubs, with all parties acknowledging the need to develop and ensure sustainability.

 UEFA funding, through its HatTrick development programme, has helped take Turkish football forward at a variety of levels.
-The development of the national teams centre is a special achievement.
+The development of the national teams centre is the flagship achievement.

 Riva 'Hasan Doğan' national teams training centre and education facilities